 Take a look at this infographic to see how bad credit can affect your daily life.

-People who are considering buying a home in the near future and taking out a mortgage to finance the purchase are highly encouraged to get pre-approved for a home loan before they start their home search.
+People in British Columbia who are considering buying a home in the near future and taking out a mortgage to finance the purchase are highly encouraged to get pre-approved for a home loan before they start their home search.

 A mortgage pre-approval is a commitment from the lender to loan you the money needed to finance a home purchase, though it will still be subject to other conditions, including home appraisal.